One of the best day trips from Lisbon: Évora

 Goodbye to Portugal

 It was the perfect end to a perfect day and we went to bed happy and tired.
 We got up early next morning to head to Lisbon and drop off the rental car.
 We had a quick stop to look at the Roman aqueduct that straddles the town and all the tiny houses that are squeezed in between its arches.
-Unfortunately, we didn’t have time to visit the Bone Chapel but we are definitely coming back when we’re in Portugal again.
-We’ll certainly update this post when we return!
+Unfortunately, we didn’t have time to visit the Bone Chapel but we heard it’s definitely something to see.
+We always wish we have more time don’t we?!

 Definitely get to the top of the Cathedral, the views are spectacular.
 Even if you’re not interested in religious artefacts and churches in general, it’s a beautiful building and you can’t help but be in awe of the Gothic architecture.
 Don’t forget to check out the aqueduct, it’s fascinating.
 Finally, do try your best to get a reservation at the restaurant it’s like a private dining experience, not to be missed!